aridiosilva/qrcodeproject/README.md

 ### Model

 Indicates the revision of the QR Code standard.
 (The word model here corresponds with the conventional meaning of the word version.)
 Model 1 QR codes are outdated and essentially never seen.
 Model 2 QR codes are widespread and dominant.
 Model 2 also has an extension called Micro QR codes (not implemented in my library).
 Note that model 1 defines versions 1 through 14, whereas model 2 QR defines versions 1 through 40, allowing much more data capacity.

+## Standards

+Structure of a QR code (version 7), highlighting functional elements There are several standards that cover the encoding of data as QR codes:

+1 - October 1997 – AIM (Association for Automatic Identification and Mobility) International -
+1 - January 1999 – JIS X 0510
+1 - June 2000 – ISO/IEC 18004:2000 Information technology – Automatic identification and data capture techniques – Bar code symbology – QR code (now withdrawn) -
+Defines QR code models 1 and 2 symbols.
+1 - September 2006 – ISO/IEC 18004:2006 Information technology – Automatic identification and data capture techniques – QR code 2005 bar code symbology specification (now withdrawn) - Defines QR code 2005 symbols, an extension of QR code model 2.
+Does not specify how to read QR code model 1 symbols, or require this for compliance.
+1 - February 2015 – ISO/IEC 18004:2015 Information – Automatic identification and data capture techniques – QR Code barcode symbology specification Renames the QR Code 2005 symbol to QR Code and adds clarification to some procedures and minor corrections.
+At the application layer, there is some variation between most of the implementations.
+Japan's NTT DoCoMo has established de facto standards for the encoding of URLs, contact information, and several other data types.[13]
+The open-source "ZXing" project maintains a list of QR code data types.[14]